MileHacker Logo

 Historical Sites

-Cho Lon itself is a historical district.
+Cho Lon is itself a historical district.
 Its shophouses, many from the early 20th century, showcase an unique architectural style.
-Notice the slender facades, deep interiors, and blend of Chinese and French influences.
+Notice the narrow facades, deep interiors, and blend of Chinese and The french language influences.
 Religious sites mentioned above are main historical centers.

 Natural Attractions